eprilian/Youtube-Restream-YT-RS/README.md

 # **Youtube Restream (YT-RS) 📺**

-**StreamHost** is a powerful, distraction-free YouTube player wrapper that gives you control over playback quality, playlists, and session persistence.
+**YT-RS** is a powerful, distraction-free YouTube player wrapper that gives you control over playback quality, playlists, and session persistence.

 This repository contains **two versions** of the application.
 Choose the one that fits your needs: